BAE vulnerable to break-up or U.S. bid if merger fails

 Such plans could, however, be scuppered because of the U.S. government’s reluctance to see more consolidation among their prime contractors and competition reduced.
 Some analysts believe this attitude could change given that BAE is one of the biggest foreign suppliers of weapons to the Pentagon.

-“BAE’s strategy has taken it deep into UK and U.S. defense but both of those markets are in deep trouble over the medium-term but at the moment doing nothing is not really an option for BAE,” said Societe Generale defense analyst Zafar Khan.
+“BAE’s strategy has taken it deep into UK and U.S. defence but both of those markets are in deep trouble over the medium-term but at the moment doing nothing is not really an option for BAE,” said Societe Generale defence analyst Zafar Khan.

 If the merger falls foul of the many political and regulatory obstacles in its way, BAE will be left stranded and Ian King, its chief executive of four years, will face tough questions about his vision for the company, both past and present.